CeciliaSwe/portfolio-2nd/README.md

 ## Credits

 ### Code
+All code has been custom written for this project, with the exception of the shuffle function below which was only slightly modified.
+Other inspiration and tutoritals are credited as per below:

 * The quiz is shuffled according to Fisher-Yates https://bost.ocks.org/mike/shuffle/.
-* How to create a gradient background color was developed from a tutorial on [w3schools](https://www.w3schools.com/cssref/func_linear-gradient.asp)
+* How to create a gradient background color - tutorial on [w3schools](https://www.w3schools.com/cssref/func_linear-gradient.asp)
-* How to create a modal was developed from a tutorial on [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp)
+* How to create a modal - tutorial on [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp)
-* How to using scripts to control blinking was developed from a tutorial on [w3.org](https://www.w3.org/TR/WCAG20-TECHS/SCR22.html)
+* How to use scripts to control blinking - tutorial on [w3.org](https://www.w3.org/TR/WCAG20-TECHS/SCR22.html)
-* How to create grid areas with CSS was developed from a tutotial by [The Net Ninja] (https://www.youtube.com/watch?v=tPosqmwIx0w)
+* How to create grid areas with CSS was - tutorial by [The Net Ninja] (https://www.youtube.com/watch?v=tPosqmwIx0w)

 ### Acknowledgements
 -   To my Mentor [Chris Quinn](https://github.com/10xOXR) for guidance and pushing me to make smart choices.
--   To all CI Tutors for pointing in the right direction.
+-   To CI Tutors for pointing in the right direction.

 ##### Return to [top](#game-of-games)